-For saving you reading OSXCross' documentation we prepared a virtual box description performing all required steps.
-If you are interested in the precise commands, please refer to packages\osxcross\debianoid, prepare\osxcross\debianiod, and build\osxcross in the Vagrantfile.
+To save you reading the OSXCross' documentation, we prepared a virtual box definition that performs all required steps.
+If you are interested in the precise commands, please refer to packages\osxcross\debianoid, prepare\osxcross\debianoid, and build\osxcross in the Vagrantfile.